AnthonyWrather/e-commerce-rails7/README.md

 ssh -i ~/.ssh/id_ed25519_docker srv-d2mv4qp5pdvs739c15mg@ssh.frankfurt.render.com
 ```

-## Setup the Stripe Sandpit WebHook for development and testing.
+## Setup the Stripe Sandpit WebHook for development and testing

 Setup the Stripe sandpit for Test
 In Stripe remember to add /webhooks to the target endpoint.
 Get the secret key and webhook key for the app.
-Add them to Render as env vars.
+Add them to Render as env variables.

 Setup the Stripe Sandpit for your local Dev Env.
 Get the secret key and webhook key for the app and add them to credentials.enc